 2:33-4 and 20:16).
 I'll return to that point shortly.

 However, elsewhere in the Quran, there is a contrasting message.
 "Even if you stretch out your hand against me to kill me, I shall not stretch out my hand against you to kill you," and "if anyone murders an innocent person, it will be as if he has murdered the whole of humanity."

 There are comparable contrasts in the Bible (which, after all, is not really a "book" – it is a library of books written over several hundreds of years).
 In addition to the

 genocidal slaughters of Deuteronomy listed above, there is the destruction of Jericho and this little encounter with the Midianites:

 Now therefore kill every male among the little ones, and kill every woman that hath known man by lying with him.
 But all the women children, that have not known a man by lying with them, keep alive for yourselves.
 (Numbers, 31:17-18)

 Compare this with the gentle ethics of Micah, the Sermon on the Mount ("blessed are the peacemakers...") and the parable of the Good Samaritan.

 Several years ago, I participated on a panel on WNBC in New York.
 When I read that passage from

-Numbers, the fundamentalist Christian preacher responded, "you have to understand that the Midianites were a very wicked tribe, deserving annihilation. ("Including all those children?"
+Numbers, a conservative Christian preacher responded, "you have to understand that the Midianites were a very wicked tribe, deserving annihilation. ("Including all those children?"
 I asked).
 The Reform Rabbi at the table had a very different take on it: "when we consider the context of the entire scripture, we ‘interpret out' such passages as these."

 ("Interpret out" – what an elegant euphemism!)